eclipse-ee4j/mojarra/README.md

 - Jakarta JSON Processing  2.0 (optional, only when `<f:websocket>` is used)
 - Jakarta Validation 3.0 (optional, only when `<f:validateBean>` or `<f:validateWholeBean>` is used; 2.0 recommended)

-CDI is explicitly required because since Jakarta Faces 2.3 the `javax.faces.bean.*` annotations such as `@ManagedBean` are **deprecated**, and several implicit Jakarta Expression Language objects are produced via CDI producers, and `<f:websocket>` manages the Jakarta WebSocket sessions and events via CDI.
+CDI is explicitly required because since Jakarta Faces 2.3 the `javax.faces.bean.*` annotations such as `@ManagedBean` are deprecated, and in 4.0 these have been removed.
+Several implicit Jakarta Expression Language objects are produced via CDI producers, and `<f:websocket>` manages the Jakarta WebSocket sessions and events via CDI.

 ## Installation